Samarkand architecture. Photo: shutterstock 2341786417

 3hrs

 This morning, set off on your final hike through the Nuratau Mountains, making your way towards the village of Yotok.
 The trail offers beautiful views of the surrounding valleys and foothills, where you can glimpse village life.
 As you approach Yotok, the landscape opens out, with orchards, grazing animals and the peaceful rhythm of rural life framing your final steps.
 On arrival, you’ll be welcomed by a local family for a home-cooked lunch - a fitting farewell to your time in the mountains.
 After lunch, transfer by private vehicle to Samarkand, a city steeped in Silk Road grandeur and one of Central Asia’s most celebrated cultural hubs.
 Settle in for the three-hour drive, watching as rugged hills become broad plains and finally, the historic heart of the city.
-You’re free to explore Samarkand at your own pace, so once you’ve checked in to your boutique hotel, you can perhaps take a stroll through Registan Square, or unwind at an old town teahouse.
+You’re free to explore Samarkand at your own pace, so once you’ve checked in to your hotel, you can perhaps take a stroll through Registan Square, or unwind at an old town teahouse.

 Day 9